-

 December 20, 2021 - Edwards Sapien 3 Heart Valve Approved

 I read a news article today that a new heart valve has been approved by the FDA to replace in pulmonary position.
 Interestingly, the implantation of this heart valve DOES NOT require open-chest surgery.
-This could not be greater news for children born with pulmonary atresia, pulmonary stenosis, Tetrollogy of Fallot, etc. Instead of their ribs being “cracked open” multiple times throughout their life, this low-invasive technique accomplishes the placement of a brand new valve without the knife.
+This is the greatest news for children born with pulmonary atresia, pulmonary stenosis, Tetrollogy of Fallot, etc. Instead of their ribs being “cracked open” multiple times throughout their life, this low-invasive technique accomplishes the placement of a brand new valve without the knife.
 It's not even called surgery, only a procedure.
-What a breakthrough for cardiac science.
+What a breakthrough for cardiac science!

 And, I have a another secret for you: